 - Social media data (rankings, feedback about services, shared photos, geo-tagged locations, and social media comments)

-AI and ML can gather and process this information to help your company in different ways.
+AI and ML in travel can gather and process this information to help your company in different ways.

 Automate processes and services